inbenta-integrations/incontact_adapter_userhub/README.md

     chatRoomID: '',
     parameters: []
   },
-  middlewareUrl: '', // URL of the middleware in charge of creation of 'access_token'
+  middlewareUrl: '', // URL of the PHP middleware in charge of the execution of the Incontact API requests
-  middlewareToken: '' // Same as middleware project
+  oneRequestTranscript: true
 }
 ```